 Can you believe it?!?
 I’m pretty sure pigs ARE flying, hell DID freeze over, and the damn goat is finally dead.
 All while we fly the “W”!
 GO CUBS GO!!

 I lived just a few blocks from Wrigley Field for many years, and witnessed many ups and downs at those games, but I can definitely say all of that WAS and always WILL BE worth it. *wiping off tears of pride* I can’t wait until next year!

 You came here for the taters, I know.
 But STILL… I mean…THE Cubs won the World Series!
 Someone pinch meeee!

 OK OK.
 So.
-These Basil Pesto Twice Baked Sweet Potatoes are actually what we were munching on when the Cubbies bounced back with a 3-2 win over the Indians.
-And, because we Cub fans are extremely superstitious, I feel that my sweet potatoes helped them win. 😅😅😅 This is MY dream… let’s respect that.
+These Cheesy Twice Baked Sweet Potatoes with Basil Pesto are actually what we were munching on when the Cubbies bounced back with a 3-2 win over the Indians.
+And, because we Cub fans are extremely superstitious, I feel that my sweet potatoes helped them win.
+This is MY dream… let’s respect that.

 Today we’re going to dress up the classic twice baked sweet potatoes with a beautiful pesto sauce, some cheese, a little more cheese, toasted pine nuts, and tangy marinara.
 Flavor flavor flavor.